Ultrasound Graduate Diploma Program

 General Scholarships and Bursaries

-- The Ultrasound Program teaches to the National Competency Profile from the Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP)
+- Curriculum designed based on The National Competency Profile from Sonography Canada (amalgamated Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP) January 2014)

-- Upon successful completion you will be eligible to write both Canadian and American certification examinations
+- Upon successful completion of the program- Eligible to write both Canadian and American Credentialing Exams

 Admission Requirements for the Ultrasound Program